Evidence Management – Chain of Custody and a Rogue Police Officer

 Related Article: EVIDENCE MANAGEMENT SOFTWARE VERSUS PEN AND PAPER

-If Police Departments have a well-trained evidence custodian, and a digital tracking system that institutes a solid chain of custody, it would be next to impossible to get away with this type of gross misconduct.
+If Police Departments have a well-trained evidence custodian, and a digital tracking system that proves a proper chain of custody exists, it would be next to impossible to get away with this type of gross misconduct.

-Think about it… if evidence is being tracked and is visible to evidence custodians, officers, investigators, lab technicians and opposing attorneys, it’s not going to end up in someone’s garage.
-A digital tracking system ensures that the chain of custody is transparent; holding all stakeholders accountable for their involvement.
+Think about it… if the evidence is being tracked and is visible to evidence custodians, officers, investigators, crime labs and lab technicians, prosecuting and defense attorneys, it’s not going to end up in someone’s garage.
+A digital tracking system ensures that the chain of custody comes transparent; holding all stakeholders accountable for their involvement.

 See Related Article: IF YOUR EVIDENCE WAREHOUSE COULD TALK